dgaydukov/cert-aws/sa/files/sa.md

             - Key: proxy_protocol_v2.enabled
               Value: true
 ```
+2 way ssl is not supported (use api gateway if you need it), yet you can use tcp pass through for nlb/clb

 ###### CloudWatch
 CloudWatch - monitoring service for aws resources and apps running in aws cloud.
 IAM permission for CloudWatch are given to a resource as a whole (so you can't give access for only some of EC2, you give either for all EC2 instances or none).